Incorporating International Human Rights

-Incorporation is the process by which international human rights become enshrined in domestic law.
-This means that human rights can be enforced in domestic courts, and domestic governments can be held accountable to their standards.
+Incorporation means that a rights-based approach is taken to decision-making by public bodies.
+It means that human rights can be enforced, ultimately in court.
+Governments can be held accountable to their standards.

 Incorporation is an important step towards a human rights-based culture.

 There are BIG plans in Scotland to incorporate more of our international human rights treaties into Scots law! #AllOurRights

 Click here to read our short briefing on Scotland’s new Human Rights Incorporation Bill and why it matters.